-5.8.8 | Settings
+5.9.8 | Settings

-Analogous to SE.SALT.Settings.
+Analogous to □SE.SALT.Settings.

-The values of certain global parameters are retrieved from the Microsoft Windows Registry at the start of a Dyalog Session.
-These Session parameters remain active for the Session unless they are modified - one way in which they can be modified is by running the ]Settings user command.
+The values of certain global parameters are retrieved at the start of a Dyalog Session.
+These Session parameters remain active for the Session unless they are modified - one way in which they can be modified is with the ]Settings user command.